Naufal0010/MovieCatalogueJetpackProSubmissionFinal/README.md

 - ViewBinding
 - etc

+## Disclaimer
+DO NOT COPYING 100%.
+Use this for reference on your app or your Dicoding account will get penalty.

 ## Support Me
 All you have to do just star this repository and follow my github account :)<br>
 Thank You, *cheers*